sheygs/react-task-manager/readme.md

+## notes

-- "...RETURNING *" is used to return a value for POST/UPDATE/DELETE
+- `...RETURNING *` is used when performing `POST/UPDATE/DELETE` operations to return a value.

-- For GET/, no need to add RETURNING * because the purpose of select is to return data back
+- For `GET` request, no need to add `...RETURNING *` because the purpose of select is to return data back